WasmEdge/WasmEdge/docs/book/en/src/index.md

 ```
 ### With Statistics enabled

-The CLI now supports `--enable-all-statistics` flags for the statistics and gas meter.
+The CLI supports `--enable-all-statistics` flags for the statistics and gas meter.

 ```bash
 $ wasmedge --enable-all-statistics hello.wasm second state